OttensPavel/toggl2tempo/readme.md

 ### JIRA
 There are following settings:
-* host: host of your Cloud JIRA instanse, for exampls: _https://cloud.atlassian.net_
+* host: host of your Cloud JIRA instance, for examples: _https://cloud.atlassian.net_
-* user: email which you use to login in JIRA, for example: _myname@cloud.atlassian.net_
+* user: email which you use to log in JIRA, for example: _myname@cloud.atlassian.net_
 * token: JIRA API token, - please see below.

 #### Create an API token